AABearBots/First-Closed-Doors-Competition/README.md

 ## Term of Service

 The information provided in this document is intended for informational purposes only and is subject to change without notice.
-The AA Project may make improvements and/or changes in the products, pricing and/or the programs described in this information at any time without notice.
+The Advanced Algos may make improvements and/or changes in the products, pricing and/or the programs described in this information at any time without notice.

 ## Disclaimer

-THE AA PLATFORM AND ITS ASSOCIATED PRODUCTS AND SERVICES ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, SUITABILITY FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
+THE AA PLATFORM, THE AA ARENA COMPETITION, THE AA MASTERS BOTS AND ITS ASSOCIATED PRODUCTS AND SERVICES ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, SUITABILITY FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.

-IN NO EVENT WILL THE AA PROJECT BE LIABLE TO ANY PARTY FOR ANY DIRECT, INDIRECT, SPECIAL OR OTHER CONSEQUENTIAL DAMAGES FOR ANY USE OF THE AA PLATFORM, OR ANY OTHER ASSOCIATED SERVICE OR WEB SITE, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF FUNDS, PROGRAMS OR OTHER DATA OR OTHERWISE, EVEN IF WE ARE EXPRESSLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+IN NO EVENT WILL THE ADVANCED AGOS BE LIABLE TO ANY PARTY FOR ANY DIRECT, INDIRECT, SPECIAL OR OTHER CONSEQUENTIAL DAMAGES FOR ANY USE OF THE AA PLATFORM, THE AA ARENA COMPETITION, THE AA MASTERS BOTS, OR ANY OTHER ASSOCIATED SERVICE OR WEB SITE, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF FUNDS, PROGRAMS OR OTHER DATA OR OTHERWISE, EVEN IF WE ARE EXPRESSLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 <hr>